Undergraduate Academic Standing Requirements

 The following policy applies to students in graduate programs, except for the following programs, whose academic standing policies and procedures can be found in the corresponding department handbook on an internal portal (available to current students) or upon request to the department:

-Graduate students must obtain a grade point average of 3.000 with a maximum of two C or F grades in the program (excluding repeated courses in which a grade higher than a C was earned) to be in good academic standing and earn their degree.
+Graduate students must obtain a grade point average of 3.000 with a maximum of two C or F grades in the program (excluding repeated courses in which a grade higher than a C was earned) to be in good academic standing.
 Every student’s academic progress shall be reviewed at the end of each academic period (end of the fall, spring, and summer semesters).

 Students earning an F in a graduate program core/required course will be required to successfully repeat the course.
 Students earning an F in an elective course will have the option to repeat the failed course or, if applicable, select a suitable alternative.